HLAfreq.HLAfreq

 107 """

-108 base = "http://www.allelefrequencies.net/hla6006a.asp?"
+108 base = "https://www.allelefrequencies.net/hla6006a.asp?"

 109 locus_type = "hla_locus_type=Classical&"